 Direct loans are disbursed each semester or term.
 Direct loans are disbursed electronically.
-All loan applicants are required to participate in an entrance interview and MPN on the web at www.studentloans.gov concerning their financial obligation as recipients of loan funds.
+All loan applicants are required to complete an entrance counseling and MPN on the web at www.studentloans.gov concerning their financial obligation as recipients of loan funds.